naninovel/docs/docs/guide/ui-customization.md

 ITitleUI | Title (main) menu of the game.
 IExternalScriptsUI | External scripts browser UI (community modding feature).
 IVariableInputUI | Input form for assigning an arbitrary text to a custom state variable (used by [`@input`](/api/#input) action).

+When adding a new type of UI, create a new interface inherited from `Naninovel.UI.IManagedUI` and implement it with a component attached to the root of the UI's prefab.
+Check `Naninovel/Runtime/UI` folder for reference implementations.

 When the prefab is ready, just drop it to the `Custom UI` list in the UI configuration manager accessible with `Naninovel -> Configuration -> UI` context menu.